psycofdj/xtdmake/README.md

 run the measurement tools before pushing new code.

-Because industrial applications' code is usually segmented designed in different module, with a different purpose and levels of criticity, XTDMake's KPIs reports are generated per module, allowing a finer interpretation of the indicators.
+Because industrial applications' code is usually segmented in different module with a different purpose and levels of criticity, XTDMake's KPIs reports are generated per module, allowing a finer interpretation of the indicators.